 Anthropological and sociological investigation of the marriage and family institutions in various cultures and their influences upon both individuals and social organizations.
 Analysis of family communications; one's choices in relationships; parenting; life transitions; and roles of gender, property, power, and love in marriage and family.
 Prerequisite: SO 101 or consent of instructor.
+Fulfills National Diversity requirement.
 Fall semester, odd-numbered years.
-Fulfills National Diversity requirement.

-SO 215 Contemporary Issues in Rural and 3 Cr Urban Sociology
+SO 215 Contemporary Issues in Rural and Urban Sociology

 This course examines sociological processes in the urbanization of societies.
 Problems concerning both rural and urban life will be covered, as well as efforts to build community from the local level to that of the "global village".
 The conflicting interests that farmers, ranchers, environmentalists, developers, urban planners, business, government and other groups have in these issues are presented and analyzed.
 Prerequisite: SO 101.
-Offered every third semester, fall 2012.
 Fulfills National Diversity requirement.
+Fall semester, even-numbered years.